moocfi/moocfi.github.io/courses/2017/cybersecurity/index.md

 If you reside in Finland, you can get a total of 10 ECTS credits for the course from the <a href="https://www.helsinki.fi/en/open-university" target="_blank" onclick="ga('send', 'event', 'link', 'click', 'oubound-avoin')">Open University of University of Helsinki</a>.
 Your own school, college or university has the option of accepting these as a part of your studies -- you have to, however, ask your local administration whether they will do so.
 We are looking into the possibility of offering certificates for completion of the course series to all participants as well.

-We will start on 31st of October, 2017.
-A link to the stream / recording of the event (TBA).
+We will start on 31st of October, 2017 with a kick-off seminar.
+Register here: <a href="https://www.lyyti.in/cyber_security_base_registration">https://www.lyyti.in/cyber_security_base_registration</a> or follow live stream: <a href="https://www.helsinki.fi/fi/ajankohtaista/unitube">https://www.helsinki.fi/fi/ajankohtaista/unitube</a>.
+Please note that attending the seminar / watching it is not mandatory for the course.

 <div class="actions" style="margin: 80px 0 80px 0;">
 <form action="https://jamo.us8.list-manage.com/subscribe/post?u=db82662e446284fd41bd8370e&amp;id=c37b72ffb9" method="post" id="mc-embedded-subscribe-form" name="mc-embedded-subscribe-form" class="validate" target="_blank" novalidate >